ugiacoman/mongodb_c9/README.md

 	for document in cursor:
 	    print(document)
 	```
-2. Let's run this script by using the following command `python readerino.py`.
+2. Let's run this script by using the following command `$ python readerino.py`.

 	![Reading](http://i.imgur.com/NOWndVE.png)

 3. Since we have only added one entry, you'll only see one entry!
 Let's add another by running
-`python insertino.py` followed by `python readerino.py`.
+`$ python insertino.py` followed by `$ python readerino.py`.
 Now we have two entries.

 	![Readerino](http://i.imgur.com/1WG3uIG.png)